cimrobins/SDG_Homework_3/README.md

 My most valuable lesson was the importance of comprehensive evaluation.
 I initially focused solely on decision accuracy (82.3%), but realized this metric alone wasn't enough.
 I needed to evaluate:

 - How well each SDG was covered (ranging from 93.1% to 98.5%)
-- The quality of rationales (as judged by domain experts)
+- The quality and specificity of the generated rationales
 - Pattern analysis of error cases (which building types caused confusion)

 The [evaluation report](results/evaluation_report.md) documents my findings and analysis.